The Natural Child Project - Celebrating attachment parenting and unschooling since 1996

 For the Santa question, and for other stories about such figures as fairies and elves, the central question becomes: Are the characters left in their own imaginary world, or are they claimed to be somehow magically making the transition from their world to ours?
 Are they presented as fictional characters, meant to entertain or inspire, or can they directly affect the child in some way in the real world - leaving gifts or Easter eggs, or exchanging teeth for coins?
 The movie "The Purple Rose of Cairo" is a good illustration of a fictional character magically leaving his world and breaking into the heroine's real world.
 But the movie was presented as an intriguing and entertaining fiction, not as a news story.

-If fictional characters are all left within their own make-believe worlds, parents and children could still leave surprises under the tree "like Santa does in the Santa story".
-The child would still receive gifts and enjoy the Santa tale, but there would be no deception to explain or regret later, and the child is being given authentic information about the real world.
+If fictional characters are all left within their own make-believe worlds, parents and children could still leave surprises under the tree "like Santa does in the Santa story", thus giving the child an opportunity to give as well as receive.
+The child would still know the whimsy and joy of the Santa tale, but there would be no deception to explain or regret later, and the child is being given authentic information about the real world.
 Children need a truthful picture of their world so that they can learn to navigate within it with confidence, knowledge and safety.
 Providing such an understanding is as important a reason to avoid the Santa myth as the need to maintain the child's trust.
-If we keep the magic fantasy, but hold it within the borders of the world of fiction and story telling, we can foster imagination and delight today without worrying about the questions we will surely be asked tomorrow.
+If we keep the magic fantasy, but hold it within the borders of the world of fiction and storytelling, we can foster imagination and delight today without worrying about the questions we will surely be asked tomorrow.